Retr05041/Explore/README.md

 # Explore
-*An over-engineered JSON parser for a niche group of indivduals"
+*An over-engineered JSON parser for a niche group of indivduals*

 ## What is it?
 Explore is a player-first text based adventure game